 There have been numerous studies on how the Mediterranean diet can alleviate depression and anxiety.
-Don’t be confused into thinking that pizza and lasagna from the local Italian restaurant constitutes a Mediterranean diet, it doesn’t.
+Don’t be confused into thinking that pizza and lasagna from the local Italian restaurant constitutes a Mediterranean diet; it doesn’t.
 A real Mediterranean diet consists of mainly fruit and vegetables, no processed foods, seasonal fish, occasional chicken, minimal red meat in small amounts, plenty of olive oil and low to moderate amounts of cheese and yogurt.

-Include magnesium rich foods such as leafy green vegetables, legumes, nuts and seeds.
+Include magnesium-rich foods such as leafy green vegetables, legumes, nuts and seeds.
 Avocados are a great source of healthy fats and are rich in B vitamins, as are nuts.
-Also include probiotic foods such as sauerkraut, kimchi and miso (and of course yogurt).
+Also include probiotic foods such as sauerkraut, kimchi and miso and of course, yogurt.